 3. What are common injuries associated with e-bikes?

-Typical e-bike accidents often involve other e-bikes, cars, or pedestrians, and injuries can be extensive, including fatalities.
+Typical electronic bicycle accidents often involve other e-bikes, cars, or pedestrians, and injuries can be extensive, including fatalities.
 Scientifically speaking, because e-bikes are heavier and faster than conventional bicycles, the force of impact of an e-bike on a pedestrian can be between four and 45 times harder.

 Some of the most common types of injuries associated with e-bikes include the following:

 4. Who can be sued after an e-bike accident?

 When e-bike accidents happen, victims may be able to sue several parties to recover compensation for injuries.
 Potentially liable parties in personal injury cases involving e-bike include: